wigging/genja/docs/getstarted.rst

    │   └── post.html
    └── config.toml

 The items in the **config.toml** are shown below.
 The ``base_url`` is the URL for the homepage of the website.
-The ``posts_output`` defines the output directory for the generated posts.
-The HTML files generated from Genja are located in the ``site_output`` directory.
+The ``posts_output`` defines the output directory for the generated HTML posts.
+All of the HTML files generated from Genja are located in the ``site_output`` directory.
 Static content such as images and CSS files should go in this directory.
-The title of the website is defined by the ``title``.
+The title of the website is defined by the ``title`` key.

 .. code:: toml